Escrava Isaura (1976 TV series): Plot

 Almeida arrives and introduces Leôncio to Malvina, the daughter of a friend of his.
 Malvina doesn't know how evil Leôncio is, and she marries him.
 She is very kind to Isaura.
 Her maidservant Santa is happy because now she can be close to her beloved André.
 Dona Ester dies, her last wish is that the Comendador manumits Isaura, which he promises but then he doesn't keep his promise and doesn't give the signed document to Isaura.
 Tobias learns that Isaura is a slave, and offers to buy and marry her.
 Leôncio doesn't agree but Dona Carmen, the Comendador's new wife steals the emancipation document and gives it to him.
 Isaura is now free and preparing for her wedding, but Leôncio kidnaps Tobias and keeps him in an abandoned mill, planning to kill him, and he burns the document that granted Isaura's freedom.
 Later Malvina discovers Tobias in the mill and frees him, but before they could exit the mill, Leôncio and Francisco – who believe it's Isaura in the mill with Tobias – close the doors and set the mill on fire.
 Santa witnesses this, but is threatened by Francisco.
-Leôncio, pretending to be in mourning, goes on a travel, but not before condemning Isaura to regular slave work, in spite of the fact that his friends, including Malvina's brother Enrique, all believe he set her free.
+Leôncio, pretending to be in mourning, goes on a travel, but not before condemning Isaura to regular slave work, in spite of the fact that his friends, including Malvina's brother Henrique, all believe he set her free.

 When Leôncio comes back, he's still obsessed with Isaura and offers her a choice: either to become his mistress, or to go to a plantation, where she'll cut sugar cane 14 hours a day.
 Isaura repeatedly refuses, and Leôncio orders her to be tied out and orders her to be whipped in the morning.
 When André learns about this he attacks Leôncio, so they tie him out too.
 Santa alerts Miguel who helps Isaura and André escape.